python/cpython/Doc/using/mac.rst

 --------------------------

-Your best way to get started with Python on Mac OS X is through the IDLE integrated development environment, see section :ref:`ide` and use the Help menu when the IDE is running.
+Your best way to get started with Python on Mac OS X is through the IDLE integrated development environment, see section :ref:`idle` and use the Help menu when the IDLE is running.

 If you want to run Python scripts from the Terminal window command line or from the Finder you first need an editor to create your script.
 Mac OS X comes with a